 Debt-to-Equity Ratio Functions

 After knowing its definition, of course, you might be wondering about its functions.
 D/E has the main function of finding out the composition of a company’s debt and equity.
 Information about this composition is very necessary for companies to make decisions.
 Not only that, but D/E can also identify the company’s ability to pay debt or credit.
-The D/E ratio also has a function as consideration for creditors’ in credit provision and investors’ consideration when making investment decisions.
+The D/E ratio also functions as a consideration for creditors’ credit provision and investors’ consideration when making investment decisions.

 D/E Formula and How to Calculate It